-For more information see the inaugural issue of CATSarena, the newsletter of the Centre for Asian and Transcultural Studies (CATS), on page 77.
+For more information, please see the inaugural issue of CATSarena, the newsletter of the Centre for Asian and Transcultural Studies (CATS), page 77.

 What unites diverse, and at times ephemeral, communities in enabling or hindering heritage?
 From our perspective, the danger to the world’s heritage is not primarily war, terrorism, environmental change, tourism, or digitalization.
 Instead, it is the loss of interest or the inability to form and sustain solidarity across differences.
 The research project “Heritage as Placemaking: The Politics of Solidarity and Erasure in South Asia” (HaP), explores what enables or stymies heritage and the potential of heritagisation to ignite solidaric formations.
 The cultural dimension of the Sustainable Development Goals lies in the commitment of people to work together, to make place.
 Likewise, living heritage requires the individuals’ commitment to engage, collaborate, and invest in the joint cultural future of communities.
 This project is critical of the role of external authorities and experts in the process of sustaining cultural heritage and instead invests in those who identify with heritage, who uphold and maintain its existence.
 The goal of HaP is to investigate precisely what unites people and what therefore enables them to create heritage as placemaking.